jtmcg/goblin-trouble/dramatisPersonae.md

 1. [Whitemeadow](#whitemeadow)

 ### Axeholm/Trading Outpost
+Nestled in the foothills about a half-days travel from the gates of Irondeep, the Trading Outpost was discovered by the party while en-route to find answers at the Dwarven Capital City.
+Beset by Kobolds and a White Dragon, the beleaguered inhabitants asked the Party to help clear out the nearby stronghold Axeholm of the undead that haunted its corridors so that the few remaining dwarves could resettle it as a more secure dwelling.

 | Name | Relevance | Relations | Description |
 | ---- | --------- | --------- | ----------- |